orYoffe/auto-test/README.md

 ## VS Code Extension

-Auto-test can be used as a VS Code extension for seamless integration with your development workflow:
+test-gen can be used as a VS Code extension for seamless integration with your development workflow:

 1. Install the extension from the VS Code marketplace or build it locally:
    ```bash